thao786/autotest/README.md

 - link to usage page from all keywords
 - create video to demonstrate concepts (get a guy's perfect english)
 - warn users about pageload step: they might need to delete this
+- the assertion should output TRUE
+- emphasize Autotest can handle multiple tabs